Home โ€บ Blog โ€บ Science

 It is one of the weirdest facts in biology: within a single species, bigger animals live shorter lives.
 Great Danes are done by 8.
 Chihuahuas cruise past 15.
 Same species, completely different timelines.
-Scientists have been trying to figure out why for decades.
+Scientists have been trying to figure out why for decades, and honestly?
+We still do not have a complete answer.
+That frustrates me.

 The Size-Lifespan Paradox